Holy Trinity Roman Catholic Church - New York City (photo: Steven E. Lawson)

 Taylor, Frederick D. "Holy Trinity Church."
 Medieval New York website.

-Cathedral of the Blessed Sacrament (Christchurch, NZ) website: church interior.
+Cathedral of the Blessed Sacrament (Christchurch, NZ) website.
+Interior of Holy Trinity Catholic Church.